An Exploration of Baroque Art, Architecture & Sculpture

 Architecture.

 The eighteenth-century Italian architects rarely introduced themselves to such kind of decorative intelligence in architecture as the French and Germans.
 Hence, there are not many architectural monuments from the period.
-Some of the pivotal monuments from the Italian baroque art period are Facade S. Giovanni in Latino by Alessandro Galilei, Air View of The Royal Hunting palace by Filippo Juvarra, Plan and Grand Staircase of Royal Palace by Luigi Vanvitelli.
+Some of the pivotal monuments from the Italian Baroque art period are Facade S. Giovanni in Latino by Alessandro Galilei, Air View of the Royal Hunting Palace by Filippo Juvarra, Plan and Grand Staircase of Royal Palace by Luigi Vanvitelli.

 Painting.